OGDEN, UTAH · WEBER COUNTY · WASATCH FRONT

 On Anxiety

-Bryce Gosney, PMHNP · See our Anxiety page
+Bryce Gosney, PMHNP-BC · See our Anxiety page

 "Trauma becomes PTSD when these reactions affect your family, your sleep, or your ability to feel happiness and joy.
 Flashbacks are the brain saying 'remember this, watch out.'
 Avoidance is the brain saying 'stay away from situations like that.'
 These are protective mechanisms of a healthy brain."